 Calculating Expected Outcomes

-This topic covers how to use theoretical probability to predict the average outcome of an experiment if it's repeated many times.
-It also emphasizes that this 'expected' outcome is a statistical average, not a guarantee of what will happen in any single set of trials.
+Theoretical probability predicts the average outcome of an experiment if it is repeated many times, though this 'expected' outcome is a statistical average, not a guarantee of what will happen in any single set of trials.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.